 Wellesley as an institution is becoming more environmentally conscious, with the help of these organizations and offices:

 The Office of Sustainability.
-The Office of Sustainability and a Sustainability Committee, which has recently been approved by the Academic Council, will propose a new set of aspirational goals by the end of this year, 2013, to work towards as we evolve as a more environmentally focused campus.
-Recent initatives from the Office have included a Bike Share Program and a Waste Reduction Program.
+The Office of Sustainability works on initiatives including a Bike Share Program and a Waste Reduction Program.
 The Office is also responsible for an annual Sustainable Move in/Move out initiative, which allows students to donate used clothing and household items as they move out of their dorms.
 These items are then sold to incoming students each fall as they return to campus, with proceeds benefitting sustainable programs at Wellesley.

 The Office of Environmental Health and Safety: This office works with individuals and departments to ensure that Wellesley complies with all applicable environmental, health, and safety regulations and standards.
 The EHS office also provides information on environmental conditions on campus, such as the quality of the campus water supply.